<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 They'll also feel heard, which goes a long way in establishing brand trust.

-For example, when Sony's Playstation 4 was released, sure most customers were interested in the game library and new graphics.
+For a B2C example, when Sony's Playstation 4 was released, sure most customers were interested in the game library and new graphics.
 But the console also acts as a Blu-ray player, sound system, and streaming host for streaming sites like Netflix, Hulu, and Amazon Prime.

-You Increase Sale Quality.
+It Helps You Increase Sale Quality.

 Emotions help marketing and sales.
 We know this.
 Building relationships with prospects and customers often leads to a better quality sale both for the buyer and the company.

-The customer is always more satisfied when they have a complete understanding of the value they're going to get out of a purchase.
+Customers are always more satisfied when they have a complete understanding of the value they're going to get out of a purchase.

 How to Write a Benefit Statement in 5 Steps